FDISK(8) System Administration FDISK(8)

 DEVICES

 The device is usually /dev/sda, /dev/sdb or so.
-A device name refers
+A device name refers to

-the Linux kernel to support ATA host controllers and devices) make a
+Linux kernel to support ATA host controllers and devices) make a

 difference between IDE and SCSI disks.
 In such cases the device name